This article contains many spoilers of Julia Quinn’s The Viscount Who Loved Me

 Anthony is not about to bare his soul here in spite of the fact that he was moved to tears by the transparency and adoration between the two women.
-Which also makes this moment a testament to the fact that often times, it is easier for women to be more vulnerable than men.
+This also makes this moment a testament to the fact that oftentimes, it is easier for women to be more vulnerable than men.
 When we cry, it is deemed natural—we are always too overemotional, even in the 21st century, but a man crying is not something that is welcomed, and it is not something that is expected.
 Unfortunately, this makes it that much harder, his will and decision, as well make it that much more difficult to confess to the fact that he has his very own fears, too.
 And though he knows where his came from, this display of vulnerability for the life his wife lived is thus that much more endearing.

 When they are finally home that night and Anthony finds himself jealous of his wife, it serves as further proof of the fact that there is still so much armor he wears as both the viscount and a man.
 We have to wonder how this moment would be if he were a woman—if vulnerability was welcomed and open to him.
 He knows Kate would never judge him which is far from the issue, but if he tells Kate the truth, then along with that comes the truth behind why he believed he never wanted to fall in love.
 If he did not have to believe in the fact that he needs to act a certain way and carry himself a certain way in order to be the man that he is, perhaps it would have been a little easier too.
 And where TV Anthony is concerned, perhaps if heartache had not broken him, losing real, true love would not be that difficult.